Karuta & Hyakunin Isshu

 Are you ready?

-It is where the reflexes skill comes in.
+It is where the reflexes come in.
 The winner of the game is the player who collects the most pairs of cards.

-In the official Hyakunin Isshu game, It is no joke.
-When a pro gets the card, it is like a smash or slapping a targeted card away from the floor.
+In the official Hyakunin Isshu game, it is no joke.
+When a pro gets the card, it is like smashing or slapping a targeted card away from the floor.

 BAM!!